OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## Configuring Helm Variables

 Helm charts can be customized with parameters.
 The Nginx Helm chart has documented the parameters that it supports [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress#configuration).
 In particular, we want to define the `controller.ingressClass` parameter, and change it for each environment.
-The Ingress class is used as a way of determining which Ingress Controller will be configured with which rule, and we'll use this to distinguish between Ingress for services in the Development environment from those in the Production environment.
+The Ingress class is used as a way of determining which Ingress Controller will be configured with which rule, and we'll use this to distinguish between Ingress resource rules for traffic in the Development environment from those in the Production environment.

 To define the Helm configuration, we need to create a YAML file called `values.yaml` with the following content.